The Heisenberg category of a category: The category H' : generators

 For every $a \in \basecat$, there is a special arrow marked with a star:

 Furthermore, for any objects $a, b \in \basecat$ there are cups and caps

-as well as crossings of two downward strands:
+as well as crossings of two downward strands :

-We recall again the sign convention for reading planar diagrams from Remark~\ref{rem:2-morphism-interchange-additive}.
+We recall again the sign convention for reading planar diagrams from Remark~\ref{rem:$2$-morphism-interchange-additive}.
 As before, we often \enquote{prettify} diagrams by smoothing them out.

 We give each $2$-morphism space a \dg structure.
 With the grading defined above, it remains to define the differential.
 If $f$ is a single strand with one dot labelled $\alpha$, then $d(f)$ is the same diagram with the label replaced by $d(\alpha)$.
-In particular, the differential of an strand labelled with the identity is $d(\mathrm{id})=0$.
+In particular, the differential of a strand labelled with the identity is $d(\mathrm{id})=0$.
 The differentials of the remaining generating $2$-morphisms --- the caps, the cups, the crossings, and the star --- are zero.
-The differential of a general $2$-morphism is then determined by the graded Leibniz rule
+The differential of a general $2$-morphism is then determined by the following graded Leibniz rules for $1$- and $2$-compositions.
+These follow from the definition of a \dg bicategory: \begin{itemize} \item $d(h \circ_1 g) = d(h) \circ_1 g + (-1)^{|h|} h \circ_1 d(g)$, \item $d(h \circ_2 g) = d(h) \circ_2 g + (-1)^{|h|} h \circ_2 d(g)$. \end{itemize}

 For convenience, we define four further types of strand crossings from the basic one in \eqref{eqn-H'V-generators-downcrossing} by composition with cups and caps: